ArtificialIntelligenceToolkit/conx/README.md

 ## Install

+Rather than installing conx, consider using our [mybinder](https://mybinder.org/v2/gh/Calysto/conx/master?filepath=binder%2Findex.ipynb) in-the-cloud version.
+Availability may be limited due to demand.

 `conx` requires Python3, Keras version 2.0.8 or greater, and some other Python modules that are installed automatically with pip.

 On Linux, you may need to install `libffi` and `libffi-dev` first.
 For example, on Ubuntu or other Debian-based system: